Skip to main content

 Ground Flare at Shell FNGL

 Shell Fife Natural Gas Liquids (FNGL) are working towards the installation and operation of a new ground flare by December 2025.
-The project is currently going through the planning process with work expected to start on site in spring 2024.
+The project is currently going through the planning process with enabling works ongoing at the site since Spring 2024.

 What does this improvement mean?